KNACKSAT2-TGPS/.github/profile/README.md

 For more infomation please visit our link. https://bit.ly/3OJ4jgg

 Our payload fuction.
-We Compare between sheilded and UnShiled with Geiger counter and data.
+We Compare between covered and Uncovered with Geiger counter and data.
 As result of data loses and Stability will result in comparasion.

 Usage notices: